The Impact of Mobility on Gossip Algorithms: Discussion and future directions

 \section{Discussion and future directions}

 In this work we investigated how agent mobility impacts the convergence speed of distributed averaging algorithms by developing new analytical tools derived from the theory of Markov chains.
 Using these tools we could show that different mobility patterns can have dramatically different effects depending on the overlap of the mobility paths.
 Perhaps surprisingly, even a sublinear number of mobile nodes can change the order of gossip messages required for convergence.
-We note that ``mobility'' in our model is a kind of time-varying network topology and in practical implementations need not come from the physical mobility of the agents.
+We note that ``mobility'' in our model is a variety of time-varying network topology that in practical implementations need not come from the physical mobility of the agents, but can be induced by structured variations in the topology.

 The class of mobility models which are amenable to our analysis makes a strong assumption on the speed of the mobility or delay-tolerance of the gossip algorithm.
 One interesting direction for future research involves understanding the benefits of mobility for more realistic mobility models.
 It is possible that general mobility models with memory are tractable to analysis if the mobility is driven by a Markov chain since this would integrate naturally with the Markov structure of the averaging process.
-We conjecture that random walk models with slower mixing times will yield smaller benefits, and that our independent (fast mixing) model is always an upper bound.
+Proving that these systems reach a consensus could follow from more general results about the corresponding stochastic process \cite{TouriN11:flow}.
+We conjecture that random walk models with slower mixing times will yield smaller benefits, and that our independent (fast mixing) model is an upper bound.
 For these models, modifying the pairwise gossip paradigm (c.f. \cite{BDTVPath}) may yield a greater benefit then relying on mobility alone.
 The impact of node mobility on distributed optimization and general message-passing algorithms on probabilistic graphical models would also be a very interesting research direction.

-Another interesting direction is understanding the impact of mobility for more general message-passing algorithms for example for optimizing convex functions.
-The analysis of ~\cite{Moallemi07} obtains a convergence theorem similar to the spectral gap and it would be interesting to investigate the scaling behavior of the number of required iterations for the min-sum algorithm to optimize a convex function under some node mobility model.
+Another interesting direction is understanding the impact of mobility for more general message-passing algorithms such as distributed convex optimization.
+The analysis of \cite{Moallemi07} obtains a convergence theorem similar to the spectral gap and it would be interesting to investigate the scaling behavior of the number of required iterations for the min-sum algorithm to optimize a convex function under out node mobility models.